zeus-fyi/zeus/zeus/iris_programmable_proxy/v1beta/RoutingProcedures.md

 headers in the request.
 This is useful for when you want to perform different ETL and aggregation operations on the as if it were a stored procedure function without having to create a stored procedure function.

-This example shows you how to filter out endpoints that are not the max block number, and then only send the eth_getBlockByNumber request to the filtered endpoints, and returns the first successful response containing the full block payload at the max seen block number.
+This example shows you how to filter out endpoints that are not returning the max block number found across all the sampled endpoints and then only sends the eth_getBlockByNumber request to the filtered endpoints, and returns the first successful response containing the full block payload at the max seen block number.

 ```shell